Saving a house from foreclosure is the single reason most people file bankruptcy.

-Because bankruptcy judges over the last decade have seen some much of the mortgage meltdown and the deterioration of mortgage servicing up close, they are familiar with the problems and less and less tolerant of lender abuses.
+Bankruptcy judges over the last decade have seen much of the mortgage meltdown up close.
+They’ve also seen the deterioration of mortgage servicing.
+They are familiar with the problems and less and less tolerant of lender abuses.

 Chapter 13 can be a struggling homeowner’s lucky number to save their house from foreclosure.

 Image copyright Fotolia and Jakub Krechowicz